ShieldCI/docs/docs/analyzers/security/stable-dependencies.md

    Ensure Composer reports `Nothing to install or update` afterwards.
 5. **Lock it down in CI**: add `composer update --dry-run --prefer-stable` to CI to catch regressions before code is merged.

-## Common Mistakes to Avoid

-- Relying on `minimum-stability: dev` because a single dependency lacked a tag—publish a forked tag instead.
-- Forgetting to remove `@beta` flags after a stable release becomes available.
-- Assuming `require-dev` is safe—unstable tools can still influence code generation or leak into production when the env is misconfigured.
-- Running `composer update` locally without `--prefer-stable`, then wondering why CI reports additional upgrades.

 ## References

 - [Composer Stability Settings](https://getcomposer.org/doc/04-schema.md#minimum-stability)